Call now for a free phone consultation!

 Here are some of the most common questions about counseling.
-We hope this helps you make a decision about starting with us at Connect2 Marriage Counseling,
+I hope this helps you make a decision about starting with me.

-Please come in – we can help.
-We will ask if you want the counseling for the marriage or just for you; the therapy is a little bit different depending on your answer.
-We will tailor your counseling accordingly.
+Please reach ou – I can help.
+I will ask if you want the counseling for the marriage or just for you; the therapy is a little bit different depending on your answer.
+I will tailor your counseling accordingly.
 You can feel better and improve your relationship.
-And as you feel better, your relationship improves, too.

-We are here to help you understand and learn about yourselves and each other.
-We teach tools and skills that last a lifetime: you will outgrow us (of course you may come back for tune-ups whenever you want).
-We are here to help you sort out your thoughts and feelings so that you can make decisions in ways that will help you feel better.
-So no, we won’t tell you what to do but we will support you as you explore your options, and help you discover options you had not considered before.
+I am here to help you understand and learn about yourselves and each other.
+I teach tools and skills that last a lifetime: you will outgrow me (of course you may come back for tune-ups whenever you want).
+I am here to help you sort out your thoughts and feelings so that you can make decisions in ways that will help you feel better.
+So no, I won’t tell you what to do but will support you as you explore your options, and help you discover options you had not considered before.

 Often a small course change can lead to feeling loved, connected, heard, and understood again.
 You will know yourselves better, and make better choices for your marriage as well as for yourself.